spress/spress-theme-spresso/src/content/posts/2014-01-18-sample-post.md

 ---
-layout: post
+layout: "post"
-title: Sample Post
+title: "Sample Post"
-description: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
+description: "Just about everything you'll need to style in the theme"
-categories: [articles]
+categories: ["articles"]
-tags: [sample post, posts]
+tags: ["sample post", "posts"]
 ---
 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.